Lesterpaintstheworld/terminal-velocity/research/ubc_documentation.md

 ## Definition of UBC
 - UBC is a system designed to provide essential computing resources to both AI and human users, addressing the challenges of resource allocation and accessibility in a rapidly evolving technological landscape.

-## Technical Specifications
-- UBC operates on a decentralized architecture, utilizing cloud computing and edge devices to optimize resource distribution and minimize latency.

 ## Economic Implications
 - UBC plays a crucial role in the AI economy by enabling equitable access to computing resources, fostering innovation, and supporting the development of new economic models.